 Professor, Costume Construction

-In pursuing a seemingly endless curiosity to experience how theatre is realized in non-academic venues, Carole's summers have been spent working in a wide variety of professional costume shops with an equally wide variety of jobs.
-Some of those companies include: Oregon Shakespeare Festival, Pennsylvania Shakespeare Festival, St. Louis Shakespeare Festival, Santa Fe Opera, Central City Opera, Glimmerglass Opera, Opera Theatre of Saint Louis, Utah Festival Opera, The Repertory Theatre of St. Louis, and Stages St. Louis.
+Carole Tucker joined the Conservatory in 1993 and serves on the faculty as head of the Costume Construction program and Costume Shop Manager.
+She also currently serves as the associate chair of the department.
+Carole continues to work professionally as a draper, costume shop manager, firsthand, floor manager and costume coordinator.
+Carole also served as the Emerson costume apprentice mentor with Opera Theatre of Saint Louis for seven seasons.
+In pursuing an endless curiosity of how theatre is realized in non-academic venues, Carole’s summers have been spent working in a wide variety of professional costume shops.
+Some of those companies include Opera Theatre of Saint Louis, Oregon Shakespeare Festival, STAGES St. Louis, Pennsylvania Shakespeare Festival, St. Louis Shakespeare Festival, Santa Fe Opera, Central City Opera, Glimmerglass Opera, Utah Festival Opera, Repertory Theatre St. Louis, and the MUNY.

 Christina Watanabe